cloudflare/cloudflare-docs/content/style-guide/grammar-and-formatting/code-conventions-and-format.md

 ## **bold**

-Use **bold** when referring to a clickable action or to highlight a title/name/etc in the UI.
-Bold text denotes items that you must select or click in the software, such as menu items, toggles, and dialog box options.
-Bold text denotes titles or names that are identifiers in the UI.
-Bold text also denotes a parameter name.
+Use **bold** when referring to a clickable action or to highlight a title or name in the UI.
+Bold text denotes items that you must select or click in the software, identifiers in the UI, or parameter names.

-Do not use for programs.
+Do not bold use for programs.

 In nested menus, use bold for the word not the symbol.

 Example: **Dashboard** > **This** > **That**

 ## *italics*